ttm/mass/README.md

 how they differ from and complement this work.
 * Appendix F holds descriptions of projects that were accomplished using the MASS framework.
 * Appendix D holds considerations about AM and FM performed with logarithmic oscillations.

+### license
+All the code and documentation in the MASS framework is public domain.
+If someone wants me to put a more verbose license (e.g. BSD), e.g. because of legal or ethical issues, please drop me a line.
+Notice that I omitted the license in the files and considered this paragraph sufficient.

 ### contact
 If you have any thoughts, questions, or want to report any usage of the MASS framework,